cassiano/memoize-ts/README.md

 console.log(fibonacci(40))
 ```

-The following example is very uncommon (have you ever declared a function with `let`, not `const`?), but works perfectly well:
+The following example is very uncommon (have you ever declared a function with `let`, not `const`?), but would work perfectly well:

 ```ts
 let fibonacci = (n: number): number => (